anubhavde/fuzzy-eureka/README.md

 ### **Files**

-- **train/** - the training set files, one npy file per observation; labels are provided in a files shown below
+- **train/** - the training set files, one npy file per observation
-- **test/** - the test set files; you must predict the probability that the observation contains a gravitational wave
+- **test/** - the test set files; to predict the probability that the observation contains a gravitational wave
 - **training_labels.csv** - target values of whether the associated signal contains a gravitational wave
-- **sample_submission.csv** - a sample submission file in the correct format